|

 Afterwards the area is known as Natan leag (Netley Marsh in Hampshire,

 just to the south-east of Southampton).
-Could Natanleod have been a rival
+Could Natanleod be a rival

 Caer Gwinntguic)